⚠️ Hybrid Tracking is being retired

 Individual keyword update times are visible inside the table.

-9. Out of range behaviour (New)
+9. Out of range behaviour (Legacy Hybrid Tracking)

 What it is